OthankQ/100-days-of-code/r1-log.md

 ### R2D64

 Added GPS functionality to the weather app using CoreLocation library.
 Also learned how to get location permission from users.

+### R2D65

+Implemented Alamofire to the weather app to send HTTP request to open weather map API.